MachNiph/MachNiph/README.md

 # 💫 About Me:
 <ul>
   <li>👨‍🎓CSIT graduate with a strong foundation in computer science and IT. </li>
-   <li>💼Frontend web developer with a focus on creating seamless, user-friendly web applications. </li>
-   <li>🚀Committed to staying up-to-date with the latest web technologies and best practices.</li>
+   <li>🚀Committed to staying up-to-date with the latest technologies and best practices.</li>
    <li>💡Enthusiastic problem solver with a keen eye for detail and design.</li>
 </ul>